01-edu/Branch-AI/one_md_per_day_format/piscine/Week3/w3day02.md

-# Exercice 2 Dense
+# Exercise 2 Dense

-The goal of this exercice is to learn to create layers of neurons.
+The goal of this exercise is to learn to create layers of neurons.
 Keras proposes options to create custom layers.
-The neural networks build in these exercices do not require custom layers. `Dense` layers do the job.
+The neural networks build in these exercises do not require custom layers. `Dense` layers do the job.
 A dense layer is simply a layer where each unit or neuron is connected to each neuron in the next layer.
 As seen yesterday, there are three main types of layers: input, hidden and output.
 The **input layer** that specifies the number of inputs (features) is not represented as a layer in Keras.
 However, `Dense` has a parameter `input_dim` that gives the number of inputs in the previous layer.
 The output layer as any hidden layer can be created using `Dense`, the only difference is that the output layer contains one single neuron.

 1. Create a `Dense` layer with these parameters and return the output of `get_config`: